emdoyle/blog-jam/posts/03_31_2022_building_in_web3.md

 With Slide you can pre-approve a certain amount of funds for general expenses, then vote to grant administrative rights over these funds to specific officers in your DAO.
 Then, any DAO member can submit a claim for reimbursement which will be immediately available for withdrawal after an officer approves it.

 The product is in an open beta and every action occurs on *devnet* today.
 Feedback is more than welcome!

+The frontend was built on top of a very useful [scaffold repo](https://github.com/thuglabs/create-dapp-solana-nextjs) that I highly recommend.
+It's got a modern Next.js setup with a nice Tailwind theme and includes pretty much all the necessary solana web3 dependencies.

 ## Join me!